merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 4. Steps without associated KOs (the '--' case) - Just like we always consider these atomic steps to be incomplete, we also always give them a copy number of 0.

 5. Modules - as you might guess, the copy number of these atomic steps are obtained later, after we've computed copy number for every other module.
-There is an adjustment step for copy number just like there is one for completeness (step 4 above).
+There is an adjustment step for copy number just like there is one for completeness (Part 4 above).

 To get the copy number for a given path through the module, we determine the number of complete copies of the path.
 This is the same as the way we handle copy number of protein complexes, as described above.
 And it _also depends on the module completeness threshold_.
 Suppose a path has 4 essential atomic steps (call them A,B,C, and D) with the following copy numbers: 4,3,1, and 2.
 Using the default completeness threshold of 0.75, we need at least 3 out of 4 atomic steps to be present in order for a copy of the path to be considered complete.
 There is one copy that has all 4 steps, one copy that has 3/4, one copy that has 2/4 and one that has 1/4.
 This is perhaps easier to see in graph form, with atomic steps on the x-axis and atomic step copy number on the y-axis: